UK extends coronavirus lockdown by three weeks

 Dominic Raab: “Relaxing any of the measures in place would damage both public health and the economy.”
 Photograph: Andrew Parsons/ 10 Downing Street/ AFP

-UK foreign secretary Dominic Raab said the government will extend the country’s lockdown by a further three weeks at least in an effort to stem the spread of coronavirus.

-Mr Raab, who is standing in for prime minister Boris Johnson while he recovers from his own infection with the virus, said the March 23rd decision to close most shops and meeting places and limit all but essential travel has worked to slow the spread of the virus.
+Britain extended its nationwide lockdown for at least another three weeks on Thursday, as foreign secretary Dominic Raab ordered Britons to stay at home to prevent the spread of a coronavirus outbreak which has already claimed over 138,000 lives globally.

-“Relaxing any of the measures in place would damage both public health and the economy,” Mr Raab said at a televised briefing on Thursday.
-“We still don’t have the infection rate down as far as we need to.” – Bloomberg
+“Relaxing any of the measures currently in place would risk damage to both public health and the economy,” he told reporters.
+“We still don’t have the infection rate down as far as we need to.”

+Mr Raab is deputising while prime minister Boris Johnson recuperates from Covid-19 complications.

+The United Kingdom has the fifth-highest official death toll from Covid-19 in the world, after the United States, Italy, Spain and France, though British figures only cover hospital fatalities and the real number is probably much higher.